sznikolas/bath-procedures-scheduling/README.md

 ### Map of the bath complex
 ![Térkép](https://github.com/sznikolas/bath-procedures-scheduling/assets/48528872/2564e282-50b7-4ab6-b2d0-da04e91e1d4d)

+# Additional information about the project

-## The source code is outdated and needs updating, and we also need to add the appointment times for the treatments.
+The source code is outdated and needs updating (+ refactoring), and we also need to add the appointment times for the treatments.
+Hungarian language in many places in the code.